-- 7.1 Ensure that the running surface of used roads are crowned with a compacted layer and with good drainage on both sides to catch and direct water to the local drainage system. - 7.2 Soil erosion shall be minimised by but not limited to constructing sloped roads and turnout drains at regular intervals, filling in ruts and holes that develop during road/trail use with suitable materials such as compacted fill and crush and run etc. - 7.3 Submit as part of the EAMP a River and Road Traffic Plan that should include but not be limited to the capacity of trucks and frequency of materials being transported and measures to curb potential impacts. - 7.4 Equip all trucks, mechanical machineries and vehicles with the necessary reflecting signage to warn the public of impending danger of parked/moving trucks with construction materials on the public thoroughfare. - 7.5 Install adequate and appropriate road signage with provisions for safe line of sight along all access roads and tracks.
-Signs shall inform users of dangerous bends, crossing of haul trucks, vehicle speed limits, etc. - 7.6 Operate and maintain roads, drainage ditches, culverts and or berms, etc. in a manner that results in minimal impact on public health and the environment. - 7.7 Implement suitable measures to impede the flow of effluent runoff and sediments into the surface water body being bridged.
+- 7.1 Ensure that the running surface of used roads are crowned with a compacted layer and with good drainage on both sides to catch and direct water to the local drainage system. - 7.2 Soil erosion shall be minimised by but not limited to constructing sloped roads and turnout drains at regular intervals, filling in ruts and holes that develop during road/trail use with suitable materials such as compacted fill and crush and run etc. - 7.3 Where the land surface has been disturbed during/after construction, the Permit Holder shall reclaim/rehabilitate the surface of unused land to equivalent capability. - 7.4 Equip all trucks, mechanical machineries and vehicles with the necessary reflecting signage to warn the public of impending danger of parked/moving trucks with construction materials on the public thoroughfare.